The most common type of index involves a single column, storing

 values.
 The B-tree data structure lets the index quickly find a

 specific value, a set of values, or a range of values,

 corresponding to operators such as

 IN, and so on, in

 The maximum number of indexes per table and the maximum index length is defined per storage engine.
-See Chapter 14, Storage Engines.
+See Chapter 15, Alternative Storage Engines.
 All storage engines support at least 16 indexes per table and a total index length of at least 256 bytes.
 Most storage engines have higher limits.

 syntax in an index specification, you can create an index that